justinhunt/moodle-atto_snippet/README.txt

 Usage
 =====
-To use a snippet, look for the blue cloud icon (its sooo cool) on the text editor.
-Feel free to submit a cooler icon.
-Checking on that should open the Snippet dialog with a button for each snippet.
+To use a snippet, look for the cog icon on the text editor.
+(Its so cool.
+Feel free to submit a cooler icon.)
+Clicking on that should open the Snippet dialog with a button for each snippet.

 To make a snippet, find an empty snippet template page in the plugin's admin settings, site admin -> plugins -> text editors -> atto -> Snippet(Atto) -> Snippets.
 Enter a name for the snippet, the content of the snippet and any default variable values.
 Variables can be used in the snippet content and are surrounded by {{ or }} marks.
 Like this: {{bigvariable}}